Colton/SpotifyPlus/README.md

 # SpotifyPlus
-An open and customized version of the Spotify desktop client.
+An open and hackable version of the Spotify desktop client.
 OS X only for now.

 # Features